pmanlukas/thesisdata/readme.md

 You will find all relevant files of my design research process

 :no_entry: The code for the PoC of the classifier can be found in this [repository](https://github.com/pmanlukas/colab)
+:no_entry: The code for the linear SVM based classifier for benchmarking can be found in this [repository](https://github.com/pmanlukas/colabSVM)

 ## Here a short discription on the Notebooks: